hasanmoudud/geocompr/main.md

 All of create single point representations of more complex vector objects.

 The most commonly used centroid operation is the *geographic centroid*.
-This type of centroid operation (often referred to as 'the centoid') represents the centre of mass in a spatial object (think of balancing a plate on your finger).
+This type of centroid operation (often referred to as 'the centroid') represents the center of mass in a spatial object (think of balancing a plate on your finger).
 Geographic centroids have many uses, for example to create a simple point representation of complex geometries, or to estimate distances between polygons.
 They can be calculated with the **sf** function `st_centroid()` as demonstrated in the code below, which generates the geographic centroids of regions in New Zealand and tributaries to the River Seine, illustrated with black points in Figure \@ref(fig:centr).